mathenaangeles/ReSource/README.md

 # ReSource

 ReSource is a **secondhand book trading portal**.
-Users can post books on the platform so others can purchase them by sending the original poster a direct message on the platform.
-The address and contact details of users are visible on their respective profiles.
+Buyers can search for specific book listings and send direct messages to sellers.
+Sellers can manage their inventories, as well as coordinate payment and delivery details with buyers on the platform.
+The address and contact details of users are visible on their profiles.

 ## Getting Started